arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/04.python-arduino-data-exchange/content.md

   python-rpc-sensors:latest
 ```

-After a few seconds, you should see the output from the Python application featuring the sensor readings on the M4 that exchanges through the RPC mechanism.
+After a few seconds, you should see the output from the Python® application featuring the sensor readings on the M4 that exchanges through the RPC mechanism.
 The output should look similar to the following:

 ![Portenta X8 RPC Example](assets/x8-python-sensor-factory.gif)